 Waterpik Aquarius Professional Water Flosser

-Just how effective is this water flosser, and what is Waterpik?
+Just how effective is this water flosser, and what is a Waterpik?

 A clinical study has shown that Waterpik’s Aquarius Water Flosser is 50% more effective at reducing bacteria buildup on your gums than regular flossing.
 Since a water floss system incorporates an effective combination of water pressure and pulsations, it can reach beneath the gums and around the many crevices where floss cannot reach.